Convex-Dev/design/cad/010_transactions/README.md

 ## Overview

-Transactions are instructions to the Convex Network submitted by Users
+Transactions are instructions to the Convex Network submitted by users.

 ## Transaction Types

 ### Transfer

-A Transfer Transaction causes a transfer of Convex Coins from a Source Account to a Destination Account
+A Transfer Transaction causes a transfer of Convex Coins from an origin account to a destination account

-A Transfer Transaction MUST specify a Long value Amount to transfer
+A Transfer Transaction MUST specify a Long value amount to transfer

 The Source Account MUST be the Origin Account for the Transaction, i.e. transfers can only occur from the Account which has the correct Digital Signature